Boeing B-17 Flying Fortress: Bomber defense

 The B-17 was noted for its ability to absorb battle damage, still reach its target and bring its crew home safely.
 Wally Hoffman, a B-17 pilot with the Eighth Air Force during World War II, said, "The plane can be cut and slashed almost to pieces by enemy fire and bring its crew home."
 Martin Caidin reported one instance in which a B-17 suffered a midair collision with a Focke-Wulf Fw 190, losing an engine and suffering serious damage to both the starboard horizontal stabilizer and the vertical stabilizer, and being knocked out of formation by the impact.
 The B-17 was reported as shot down by observers, but it survived and brought its crew home without injury.
 Its toughness was compensation for its shorter range and lighter bomb load compared to the B-24 and British Avro Lancaster heavy bombers.
 Stories circulated of B-17s returning to base with tails shredded, engines destroyed and large portions of their wings destroyed by flak.
 This durability, together with the large operational numbers in the Eighth Air Force and the fame achieved by the Memphis Belle, made the B-17 a key bomber aircraft of the war.
 Other factors such as combat effectiveness and political issues also contributed to the B-17's success.

+The B-17 adopted early electronic countermeasures, such as Window and Carpet to confuse German radar.
+This greatly reduced the effectiveness of German Flak, by perhaps as much as 75%, meaning that 450 bombers were saved by these technologies.